cvnlab/GLMsingle/docs/source/wiki.md

 estimates of single-trial beta weights in fMRI data.

-If you have questions or discussion points, please use the Discussions feature of this github repository, or alternatively, e-mail Kendrick (kay@umn.edu).
-If you find a bug, please let us know by raising a Github issue.
+If you have questions or discussion points, please use the Discussions feature of this github repository, or if you find a bug, please let us know by raising a Github Issue.

 ## Example scripts